philamp/jellygrail/README.md

 1. Verify that ``./jellygrail/config/settings.env`` is populated with proper values.
 2. Verify that your working directory is ``.`` (the folder containing _PREPARE.SH_ file).
 3. Paste your docker command in your bash prompt and hit enter !
+4. Run `sudo docker logs -f jellygrail` to mnotir the output

 ## 📡 6/ Tasks triggering